One of the mysteries of the English language finally explained.

-An old song or movie that is still well known and popular.
+An old song or film that is still well known and popular.

 - ‘If, however, you're going to redo a much-loved golden oldie, which is better anyway in memory than it is on VHS, then at least rethink it.’